nessry/cookies-example/README.md

 # cookies-example
-A snippet that generates a random number of 10 digits on page load and save it for next pages using cookies
+A snippet that generates a random number of 10 digits on web page load and save it for next pages using cookies and javascript.